mincong-h/mincong-h.github.io/_posts/2018-01-03-ocp-java-8-review-notes.md

 The base class `Class1` and derived class `Class2` are in separate packages, so you cannot access protected members of the base class by using reference variables.

+Question ME-75: What is the result of the following code?
+(Choose the best option.)

+{% highlight java %}
+class Metal {
+  {
+    try {
+      throw new RuntimeException();
+    } finally {
+      System.out.println("finally-");
+    }
+  }
+  Metal() {
+    System.out.println("Metal-");
+  }
+}
+{% endhighlight %}

+The compilation will fail, becuase instance initializer of a class must complete normally to enable the class to compile.
+The code in `Metal`'s instance initializer throws a `RuntimeException`, which is not handled.
+So compilation of class `Metal` fails with the follwing message:

+    Metal.java:2: error: initializer must be able to complete normally {
+      ^
+    1 error

 ## Advanced Class Design